Ngawa County

+Governance

+The primary law enforcement agency in Ngawa county is the Aba County public security bureau.
+The People's Armed Police Aba County Company is in charge of paramilitary law enforcement and disaster relief duties.
+Firefighting and rescue duties are provided by the Aba County Fire and Rescue Battalion.

 Self-immolation incident

 On 16 March 2011 a 20-year-old Tibetan monk called Phuntsok set fire to himself at a market, in protest against allegedly repressive government policies in Tibet Autonomous Region and other Tibetan populated areas in China.
 He died in hospital early in the morning of 17 March.
 Following Phuntsok's self-immolation, hundreds of monks from the same monastery, Kirti monastery in Ngaba County, and other local residents staged another protest.